-Hering [1].
-Although the phenomenon is widely understood to be an important indicator of risk of sudden cardiac death (SCD), [2]-[4], until the 1980s TWA was believed to be rare.
-In 1981 Adam et al. first reported the existence of $\mu$ V-level Twave alternans, too small in amplitude to be detected visually at standard electrocardiogram display scales [5].
+T-WAVE alternans (TWA), referring to beat-to-beat variability in the timing or shape of ST-T complex on the surface ECG, was first reported in 1908 by Hering [1].
+Although the phenomenon is widely understood to be an important indicator of risk of sudden cardiac death (SCD) [2]-[4], until the 1980s, TWA was believed to be rare.
+In 1981, Adam et al. first reported the existence of the microvolt level TWA, which are too small in amplitude to be visually detected at standard ECG display scales [5].
 Follow-up studies demonstrated that the absence of significant TWA in a patient with congestive heart failure, low ejection fraction, or a recent myocardial infarction is strongly predictive of a low risk of SCD [6], [7].
-A positive finding in such a patient, though less specific, may indicate that an implantable cardiac defibrillator would be appropriate, an indication that can be confirmed using invasive testing.
+A positive finding in such a patient, though less specific, may indicate that an implantable cardiac defibrillator would be appropriate, which is an indication that can be confirmed using invasive testing.
 However, the positive predictive value of TWA remains low [8], and it is yet to be determined whether further improvements in the methodology of TWA detection/quantification can improve the positive diagnostic power of the TWA test.

 One unresolved issue in the area of TWA analysis is that of noise modeling and rejection of false detections while maintaining a low level of missed detections [9]-[11].
-A comprehensive list of various TWA estimation and detection techniques is provided in Martínez et al. (2005) [12].
-Two of the most common shortcomings of the discussed methods of TWA detection are 1) unjustified assumptions about the nature of the physiological noise (e.g., Gaussian or Laplacian distributions) [11], and 2) arbitrary detection thresholds, often tuned on patient populations that are judged as healthy [13], [14].
+A comprehensive list of various TWA estimation and detection techniques is provided by Martínez and Olmos [12].
+Two of the most common shortcomings of the discussed methods of TWA detection are: 1) unjustified assumptions about the nature of the physiological noise (e.g., Gaussian or Laplacian distributions) [11] and 2) arbitrary detection thresholds, often tuned on patient populations that are judged as healthy [13], [14].

-In this article, we seek to determine if in the presence of noise (due to exogenous sources such as electrode movements or endogenous interferences such as muscle artifacts) alternating-like patterns can appear in the data, and whether in the absence of an appropriate statistical test such patterns can be mistaken for physiological-based TWA.
-We propose a non-parametric test to mitigate the problem of TWA false detection.
-The proposed test makes no assumption concerning the distribution or stationarity of the noise or the TWA in the data, and therefore is robust under varying recording conditions.
-The purpose of this work is to devise a robust statistical test to assist in accurate detection of TWA, independent of the particular estimation algorithm being used.
-To the best of our knowledge, this work is the first to propose a statistical test for TWA detection that is completely non-parametric and makes no assumption about the nature (distribution or dynamics) of the underlying noise or the TWA activity itself.
+In this paper, we seek to determine if in the presence of noise (due to exogenous sources, such as electrode movements or endogenous interferences, such as muscle artifacts), alternatinglike patterns can appear in the data, and whether in the absence of an appropriate statistical test, such patterns can be mistaken for physiological-based TWA.
+We propose a nonparametric test to mitigate the problem of TWA false detection.
+The proposed test makes no assumption concerning the distribution or stationarity of the noise or the TWA in the data, and therefore, it is robust under varying recording conditions.
+The purpose of this paper is to devise a robust statistical test to assist in accurate detection of TWA, independent of the particular estimation algorithm being used.
+To the best of our knowledge, this paper is the first to propose a statistical test for TWA detection that is completely nonparametric and makes no assumption about the nature (distribution or dynamics) of the underlying noise or the TWA activity itself.